 All Trust Units issued, and all certificates (or other evidence of entitlement) issued in exchange therefor or in substitution thereof, will bear the legend set forth below (whether they are issued in certificated form or are held through the book-based system maintained by CDS).
-This legend will be placed on certificates (or other evidence of entitlement) for purchasers outside the U.S. and on certificates (or other evidence of entitlement) for purchasers outside the U.S. and on certificates (or other evidence of entitlement) for purchasers that are (a) located in the United States, (b) are U.S. Persons, or (c) are persons acting for the account or benefit of persons located in the United States or U.S. Persons.
+This legend will be placed on certificates (or other evidence of entitlement) for purchasers outside the U.S. and on certificates (or other evidence of entitlement) for purchasers that are (a) located in the United States, (b) are U.S. Persons, or (c) are persons acting for the account or benefit of persons located in the United States or U.S. Persons.
 Consequently, each initial holder and each subsequent purchaser of the Trust Units will, or will be deemed to, represent, agree and acknowledge as follows: